 If you or someone you love has been seriously injured in a Chicago car accident or Chicago truck accident, then call Chicago personal injury lawyer, Aaron Bryant, for a free legal consultation at 312-614-1076.

 The Chicago Tribune reported this week a wealth of statewide traffic accident statistics.
-Although the number of traffic fatalities in Illinois is down from last year, the number of overall crashes remains high and has state officials worried.
+Although the number of traffic fatalities in Illinois is down from last year, the number of overall crashes remains high and has state officials worried since there has been an increase of auto accident lawyer firms being hired for legal representation.
 There have been on average, 782 car crashes per day in Illinois this year.
 This is the highest rate since 2008.
 State officials are citing that post-recession traffic along with the drop in gas prices has led to the high number of car accidents.
+With the increase in accidents there has also been an increase for the need of car repairs at collision center shops.
+These repairs got from auto glass repair to an extensive collision repair.

 Despite the increase in car crashes, state officials are pleased to report that traffic fatalities are on the decline.
 “If the provisional numbers for 2014 hold up, we could have the lowest number of fatalities in Illinois in several decades,” said Guy Tridgell, an IDOT spokesman in Chicago.
 “We are confident that we will have fewer than 1,000 motor-vehicle fatalities in Illinois for the fifth consecutive year.
 Just 10 years ago, we were well over 1,300.”